yphil-dev/Emulsion/README.md

 - **True Unification** - All your emulators, one elegant interface
 - **Fast** - Thousands of games realy to launch under the second
-- **Light** - Emulsion is not a gigantic cathedral that also does coffee like Launch Box or Retropie, or downright an operating system like Batocera 😉
+- **Light** - Emulsion is not a gigantic cathedral that also does coffee, or downright its own Operating System 😉

 ### *Unique* Features ; Why Emulsion?
 Only Emulsion does it this way ; Seriously, look it up!